Khaleed/migreat/README.md

 ### Build

-To build when NODE_ENV environmental variable is set to production
+To build when NODE_ENV environmental variable is set to production.

 `npm run deploy`